getsling/GVMusicPlayerController/README.md

 The power of AVPlayer with the simplicity of MPMusicPlayerController.

+**This software is provided as-is, we can't give support.
+We don't use this in any of our own apps because of [the catch](https://github.com/gangverk/GVMusicPlayerController#the-catch).**

 ## The problem
 So, you want to play music from the iPod library in your app.
 There are simply speaking two possible ways to do this: